 The stock market has reflected this trend to a certain extent.
-Aside from a minor dip mid-way through the month, the FTSE 100 was trending upwards for most of May.
+Aside from a minor dip mid-way through the month, the London's main market was trending upwards for most of May.

 Some companies on the index have been performing better than others, particularly those that may get a boost as more restrictions are lifted by the government.